Skip to content

 Create Workspace

-Workspace Information
+Space Information

-1. Enter a workspace name;
+1. Enter the workspace name.

-2. Select the workspace language;
+2. Select the workspace language.

 Automatically lists the data storage engines.